mistweaverco/shazam.sh/README.md

 # Why

 Why not simply use GNU stow?
-but AFAIK it doesn't support symlinking files to various different directories easily.
+GNU stow is great, but AFAIK it doesn't support symlinking files to various different directories easily.

 This is a feature that I wanted to have in my dotfiles manager.